 Affiliated Departments, Programs, and Institutes

-The social-personality program is closely aligned with the program in Industrial-Organizational psychology.
-In addition, faculty with training in social and personality psychology are to be found in other departments across the university, specializing in advertising, communications, marketing, and organizational behavior.
-Faculty also maintain affiliations with the Center for Social and Behavioral Science, the Institute for Genomic Biology, the Carle Illinois College of Medicine, and the Beckman Institute for Advanced Science and Technology.
+Faculty with training in social and personality psychology are to be found in other departments across the university, specializing in advertising, communications, education, human development, social work, marketing, organizational behavior, political behavior, and other fields.
+Faculty in the social–personality area also maintain affiliations and relationships with the Center for Social and Behavioral Science, the Institute for Genomic Biology, the Carle Illinois College of Medicine, the Beckman Institute for Advanced Science and Technology, the Siebel Center for Design, the Gies College of Business, and the Center for Innovation in Teaching and Learning.

 Faculty working in Social-Personality